 - have sudden breakouts of acne that’s more ‘angry’ than usual

-- start using mouthwash or breath mints for the first time, or in increased quantities.
+- start using mouthwash or breath mints for the first time, or more than usual.

 Your child might:

 - borrow or ask to borrow more money than usual

 - sell possessions or steal money or other items from your home